bombasticSlacks/Aspirant/Game/Labourer.md

 When crafting you can use [Exotic](Materials#Exotic) [Materials](Materials) and make exotic [Equipment](Equipment).

 #### Ablative Armour
-After downtime, your armour has 2 additional max integrity that isn’t otherwise repairable.
+After [Downtime](Telling-The-Story#Downtime), your armour has 2 additional max integrity that isn’t otherwise repairable.

 #### Armour Smith
 As [Production Work](Activities#Production%20Work), you can craft or modify [Basic](Designing-Armour#Basic) and [Artisan](Designing-Armour#Artisan) [Armour](Armour) using an [Armourers Tool Set](Example-Gear#Armourers%20Tool%20Set) using [Application](Intelligence#Application).
 More details in [Designing-Armour](Designing-Armour).